runt18/txGoogle/README.md

 How this project is set up:

-- you can download service descriptions with: https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/wrappers/discovery.py
+- you can download service descriptions with: [discovery.py](https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/wrappers/discovery.py)
 - you can generate the service file.
-This is stored in txGoogle/services with: https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/asyncApisGenerator.py
+This is stored in [txGoogle/services](https://github.com/transceptor-technology/txGoogle/tree/master/txGoogle/services) with: [asyncApisGenerator.py](https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/asyncApisGenerator.py)
+- then it's time to build a wrapper for the service.
+Google provides nice api calls but most likely you want it to be just a bit more than that.
+Wrappers are stored in [txGoogle/wrappers](https://github.com/transceptor-technology/txGoogle/tree/master/txGoogle/wrappers)